When to visit the vet?

 Prognosis and follow-up care

 The prognosis for dogs with hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
-It can increase the risk of cardiovascular disease. varies depending on the severity of the disease and the cause.
-In dogs with primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
-It can increase the risk of cardiovascular disease. who respond well to dietary changes and medication, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It can increase the risk of cardiovascular disease. varies depending on the severity of the condition and the cause.
+For dogs with primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
+It can increase the risk of cardiovascular disease. that respond well to dietary changes and medication, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. is generally favorable.
-However, a lifelong management strategy is needed to prevent relapses.
+However, a lifelong management strategy is required to avoid relapses.

-Close monitoring and regular veterinary visits are crucial to monitor the dog’s health and adjust therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions..
-With proper care and treatment, many dogs can lead a normal and active life.
+Close monitoring and regular vet visits are crucial to observe the dog’s health status and adjust the therapy.
+With the right care and treatment, many dogs can lead a normal and active life.

 Prevention